terraswap/terraswap-graph/README.md

 ## Modules
 * ### Indexer
-  * Get tx logs from mantle (https://hive.terra.dev/graphql) and store terraswap relative data into the database
+  * Get tx logs from RPC node and store terraswap relative data into the database
   * Collect hourly/daily reserve, volume and transaction count of each pairs
   * Collect recent 24 hours swap data to serve recent volume
-  * Collect minutely exchage rate of each pairs
+  * Collect minutely exchange rate of each pairs
   * Collect tx_history

 ## Prerequisites